paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-8a-slum-clearance-urban-renewal-and-farm-housing.md

 ### Statutory Notes

-#### Amendment of Subsection (m)
-Pub.
-L. 117–328, div.
-AA, title VI, § 601(e)(2), (h), Dec.
-29, 2022, 136 Stat.
-5547, 5548, provided that, effective two years after Dec.
-29, 2022, subsection (m) of this section is amended by adding at the end the following:

-(3) Qualifying Smoke Alarms

-(A) In general.—Housing and related facilities rehabilitated or repaired with amounts received under a loan made or insured under this section shall contain qualifying smoke alarms that are installed in accordance with applicable codes and standards published by the International Code Council or the National Fire Protection Association and the requirements of the National Fire Protection Association Standard 72, or any successor standard, in each level and in or near each sleeping area in such dwelling unit, including in basements but excepting crawl spaces and unfinished attics, and in each common area in a project containing such a dwelling unit.

-(B) Definitions.—For purposes of this paragraph, the following definitions shall apply:

-(i) Smoke alarm defined.—The term “smoke alarm” has the meaning given the term “smoke detector” in [section 2225(d) of title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section2225/d&num=0&edition=prelim).

-(ii) Qualifying smoke alarm defined.—The term “qualifying smoke alarm” means a smoke alarm that—

-(I) in the case of a dwelling unit built before December 29, 2022, and not substantially rehabilitated after December 29, 2022—

-(aa)(AA) is hardwired; or

-(BB) uses 10-year non rechargeable, nonreplaceable primary batteries and is sealed, is tamper resistant, and contains silencing means; and

-(bb) provides notification for persons with hearing loss as required by the National Fire Protection Association Standard 72, or any successor standard; or

-(II) in the case of a dwelling unit built or substantially rehabilitated after December 29, 2022, is hardwired.

-See 2022 Amendment note below.

 #### References in Text
 [Section 1928 of title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1928&num=0&edition=prelim), referred to in subsec. (b)(3), was amended generally by Pub.
 L. 104–127, title VI, § 605, Apr.
 4, 1996, 110 Stat.
 1086, and, as so amended, consists of subsecs. (a) and (b) which are substantially similar to provisions formerly contained in the third sentence of such section.

 [Section 1929(f)(1) of title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1929/f/1&num=0&edition=prelim), referred to in subsec. (b)(3), was repealed and section 1929(f)(2) was redesignated section 1929(f)(1) by Pub.
 L. 104–127, title VII, § 744, Apr.
 4, 1996, 110 Stat.
 1125.

 The United States Housing Act of 1937, referred to in subsec. (q), is act Sept.
 1, 1937, ch.
 896, as revised generally by Pub.
 L. 93–383, title II, § 201(a), Aug.
 22, 1974, 88 Stat.
-653, and amended, which is classified generally to chapter 8 (§ 1437 et seq.) of this title.
+653, which is classified generally to chapter 8 (§ 1437 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1437 of this title](./chapter-008-low-income-housing.md#section-1437) and Tables.

 #### Codification
 Section 203(a) of Pub.
 L. 100–242, as amended, which was formerly set out in a note under section 1715l of Title 12, Banks and Banking, and which provided that on Nov.
 28, 1990, the amendment made by section 263 of Pub.
 L. 100–242 is repealed and section is to read as it would without such amendment, was omitted in the general amendment of subtitle A of title II of Pub.
 L. 100–242 by Pub.
 L. 101–625.